krateoplatformops/finops-operator-focus/README.md

 ## Configuration
 To start the exporting process, see the "config-sample.yaml" file.
 It includes the database-config CR.
-The deployment of the operator needs a secret for the repository, called `registry-credentials` in the namespace `operator-focus-system`.
+The deployment of the operator needs a secret for the repository, called `registry-credentials` in the namespace `finops`.

 The exporter container is created in the namespace of the CR.
 The exporter container looks for a secret in the CR namespace called `registry-credentials-default`